Knocktopher: History

-Sporting
+Sport

-It has a soccer club - Southend United.
+It has a football club, Southend United.

 Its hurling club is Ballyhale Shamrocks.
 Knocktopher GAA Hurling Club amalgamated with Ballyhale Shamrocks and Knockmoylan GAA Clubs in 1972.
 The late Fr Anthony Heaslip, brother of Knocktopher man, Denis Heaslip, was credited with being central to the founding of Ballyhale Shamrocks.
 Since 1981 to date they have since won a national record number of 8 All Ireland Senior Club Hurling Championships.

 Three Knocktopher-born hurlers have won Senior Hurling All Ireland medals with Kilkenny - Frank Cummins won in 1967 (non-playing sub), 1969, 1972, 1974, 1975, 1979, 1982, 1983, Denis Heaslip won in 1957, 1963 and Sean O' (John) Farrell won in 1933 (non-playing sub) who played club hurling for Carrickshock GAA at that time - a club founded in 1928 when the teams from Hugginstown and Knockmoylan were amalgamated to commemorate the Battle of Carrickshock, 1831.

 Sporting achievements are not new to Knocktopher.
-According to Art Kavanagh's book, Mary Langrishe, sister of Sir Hercules Robert Langrishe's 1859–1943) and the 5th Baronet, was the Irish Lawn Tennis Ladies Champion on three occasions during the 1880s.
+According to Art Kavanagh's book, Mary Langrishe, sister of Sir Hercules Robert Langrishe (1859–1943), the 5th Baronet, was the Irish Lawn Tennis Ladies Champion on three occasions during the 1880s.

-And Knocktopher Footballers won the Kilkenny Senior Football Championship four times - 1901, 1908, 1910 and 1911.
+Knocktopher Footballers won the Kilkenny Senior Football Championship four times – 1901, 1908, 1910 and 1911.
 In their booklet to celebrate the Ballyhale C.D.S.
-(1895-1995) Cooperative Creamery anniversary, they carry a photo of the Knocktopher football 1908-1910 squad and note too that Knocktopher were the backbone of the County Kilkenny football team of 1911, the year they won the Leinster Senior Football Championship, beating Kildare.
+(1895-1995) Cooperative Creamery anniversary, they carried a photo of the Knocktopher football 1908-1910 squad and noted that Knocktopher were the backbone of the County Kilkenny football team of 1911, the year they won the Leinster Senior Football Championship, beating Kildare.
 They were beaten in the All-Ireland Football Semi-final by Antrim that year, a feat never since surpassed by Kilkenny footballers.
 One of their best-known footballers of that time was Patrick J. Power, who was Manager of Ballyhale Creamery (1909-1920), and also represented Knocktopher in the Kilkenny team of 1911.

-Other

 The Treacy Clan record that Knocktopher had a well-known Cricket Team in 1884, among the best-known players being batsman, W. Power, and bowler, D. Treacy; that local competitors included teams from Ballyhale, Kilcurl, Knockmoylan, Hugginstown and Kilmoganny; and that the matches often took place on a cricket ground provided by Langrishes at Knocktopher Abbey.
 There were over 40 cricket teams in County Kilkenny at the time.

+Ploughing Championships

 Other notable events included holding the National Ploughing Championships in Knocktopher in 1978.
-Kilcurl born Sean O' (John) Farrell was managing director of its Irish National Ploughing Association from 1958 to 1972.
+Kilcurl born Sean (John) O'Farrell was managing director of its Irish National Ploughing Association from 1958 to 1972.

 Public transport

 The village is served on Thursday only by Bus Éireann route 365 from Thomastown to Waterford.
 However Ballyhale only 2 kilometres distant has numerous daily Bus Éireann and JJ Kavanagh and Sons services linking it to Dublin, Waterford, Kilkenny, Thomastown and Athlone.
 Thomastown railway station is approximately 9 kilometres from Knocktopher.
+The village is easily accessed from Junction 10 on the M9 making travel to Dublin, Kilkenny and Waterford.